projectcalico/calico/master/reference/policy-controller/configuration.md

 ### Other configuration

 * `LOG_LEVEL`: Supports the standard Python log levels. e.g. `LOG_LEVEL=debug`, defaults to `info`
-* `NO_MATCH_ORDER`: The order used for the "no match" policies, which send traffic to per-Namespace Profiles.
+* `NO_MATCH_ORDER`: The order used for "no match" policies which implement default behavior.
+New policies should not be created with an order greater than this value or else they will be ignored.
+Default: 2000

 More information on leader election can be found in the [kubernetes/contrib](https://github.com/kubernetes/contrib/tree/master/election#simple-leader-election-with-kubernetes-and-docker) repository.